bertofurth/Seagate-Central-Debian/README.md

 Central firmware, however it is obviously far more versatile.

-I would suggest only installing and running the bare minimum of daemons and services to save CPU and memory resources.
+I would suggest only installing and running the bare minimum of daemons and services to save CPU and memory resources or at the very least only making use of services one at a time.

-The main reason why Debian will perform less efficiently as a file server than native firmware is because the native firmware's kernel used a 64K page size.
-This makes disk operations quicker at the expense of system memory efficiency.

-It might be possible to load a 64K page size kernel with the Debian distribution but our experience showed that the Seagate Central simply doesn't have enough memory for it to work properly.
-In addition most Debian stock tools assume that the system is using a standard 4K page size.

 As a benchmark for the system's performance, we managed to recompile the Linux kernel for Seagate Central on a Seagate Central running Debian.
 This process takes 45 minutes on a Raspberry Pi 4B.
-On the Seagate Central running Debian it takes about 7.5 hours in non-SMP mode and 4 hours in SMP mode.
+On the Seagate Central running Debian it takes about 4 hours in SMP mode (-j2).

 ### Revert to original firmware
 The most common issue that may occur after an upgrade is that the unit no longer has network